 Freezing & Drying/Wild Edibles Meet-Up-10 a.m.
 Freezing and drying foods can provide a quick and easy way to preserve food while maintaining a high nutrient quality, but there is more to these methods than meets the eye.
 Christine Kendle from the OSU Extension Service will show how to properly dry fruits and vegetables to ensure both high quality and food safety.
 Informational handouts and samples provided.
 This meet-up is free and open to the public.
 No preregistration is required.
 If you have any questions regarding this event, please contact Barb at 330-359-5235 ext.
 20 or email firstname.lastname@example.org.

 Executive Director, Dr. Jeff Corney -Climate Change!
 In Our Neck of the Woods?
 1 p.m.Is global climate change really happening?
 If so, what will change about our climate here in Ohio?
 And, will it change which plants and animals live in this area?
 Learn about the science of climate change and how it may affect our climate and ecosystems here in the Midwest.

 Go Green-Natural Burials in a Nature Cemetery 2 PM: Learn about natural burials.
 An economical alternative to modern burials.
 Walk a cemetery with prairie and woodland trails intead of a lawn and make your last act on earth a “green one.”
 Visit The Wilderness Center’s nature cemetery, Foxfield Preserve.

-The Wilderness Center is a proud sponsor of the Earth Day network!
+The Wilderness Center is a proud partner of the Earth Day network!